African free trade bloc opens for business, but challenges remain

 Trade under the AfCFTA was meant to be launched on July 1 but was pushed back after COVID-19 made in-person negotiations impossible.

-However, the pandemic also gave the process added impetus, said Silver Ojakol, chief of staff at the AfCFTA’s secretariat.
+However, the pandemic also gave the process added impetus, said Wamkele Mene, Secretary-General of the AfCFTA Secretariat.

-“We saw the impact on our economies of the disruption of imports due to the pandemic,” he said.
-“So there’s actually been an increase in political will to boost intra-African integration.”
+“COVID-19 has demonstrated that Africa is overly reliant on the export of primary commodities, overly reliant on global supply chains,” he said.
+“When the global supply chains are disrupted, we know that Africa suffers.”

 Every African country except Eritrea has signed on to the AfCFTA framework agreement, and 34 have ratified it.
 But observers such as W. Gyude Moore - a former Liberian minister who is now a senior fellow at the Center for Global Development - say the real work begins now.